Core Candy Machine

 Preparing Animation Files

-Animation files consist of the remaining types of Asset catergories audio, video, vr, and html
+Animation files consist of the remaining types of Asset categories audio

 The same applies here as to preparing image files.
 You need to take into account.
 You need to take into consideration the file size and expected download sizes for your users.

-The following file types have been tested and confirmed working in nearlly all major wallets and marketplaces.
+The following file types have been tested and confirmed working in nearly all major wallets and marketplaces.

 Preparing JSON Metadata